top of page

 What is Anxiety Counselling and how can it support to deal with the symptoms of anxiety?

 Anxiety Counselling with Renee is a nurturing space to bring awareness to the underlying causes of your anxiety.
-Practical exercises are provided to support you to deal with past events or repeated patterns that may be impacting your current sense of psychological wellbeing.
+Treatment can support you to deal with past events or repeated patterns that may be impacting your current sense of psychological wellbeing.

-Counselling allows you the space to talk to someone in a trusted environment who will support you with the psychological tools to support self-healing.
+Counselling allows you the space to talk to someone in a trusted environment who will support you with the psychological tools to unpack the self-healing process.
 Renee approaches each client with the understanding that they hold the answers within themselves, and with the right support and framework, this becomes evident to them.

 As a Holistic Clinical Psychologist Renee's training is evidence-based and person-centred.
 She uses a strengths-based psychotherapeutic approach to support you in uncovering the patterns that may be keeping you stuck.
-Together you will work through memories and past events that may be contributing to any current anxiousness, anxiety or feelings of unsettlement.
+Underlying sensitivities and insights are uncovered to empower you to re-establish a solid relationship with yourself and support you to manage anxiety and its symptoms with confidence.
+Where necessary you will work through memories and past events that may be contributing to any current anxiousness, anxiety or feelings of unsettlement.

 Treatments can include but are not limited to: